 Let’s start with a little trivia: In 1997, there were approximately 1 million websites in existence.
 In 1998, the amount doubled to 2.4 million.
 By 2000, there were 17 million websites.
-Now, almost 20 years later, there are over one billion websites in existence.
+Now, 20 years later, there are almost two billion websites in existence.

 Why does this matter?